sveinpg/build-your-own-react/README.md

 :bulb: User defined (composite) components always render *exactly one* React element (which in turn can contain multiple React elements as children), hence we only need to call `instantiateVNode` once with the value returned from our component.

-5. The last ting we need to do is to call `mount` on the virtual node we got in step 4 and return the value.
+5. The last thing we need to do is to call `mount` on the virtual node from step 4 and return the value.

 :running: Don't forget the tests! `npm run test5`

 ### 6. className

 No application is complete without styling.
-In React there is mainly two ways to style your elements – [inline styling](https://reactjs.org/docs/dom-elements.html#style) and [CSS](https://reactjs.org/docs/faq-styling.html).
+In React, there are two main ways to style your elements – [inline styling](https://reactjs.org/docs/dom-elements.html#style) and [CSS](https://reactjs.org/docs/faq-styling.html).
 We'll cover CSS in this task and inline styling in task #7.

 To specify a CSS class of an element, use the `className` attribute.
 This is one of the JSX attributes (`props`) that are reserved by React.
 It is used to set the [class attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/class) of the specific element.